security-alliance/safe-harbor/README.md

 ![Safe Harbor Flowchart](assets/flowchart.png)

-## What's next?
+## How to Contribute

 To contribute to the discussion, please use [the discussions section](https://github.com/security-alliance/safe-harbor/discussions) of this GitHub repo.
-If you are interested in Safe Harbor and would like to get in touch, please use our signup form here: https://form.typeform.com/to/QF3YjWno.
+You can also reach out to robert@skylock.xyz or join SEAL's [discord](https://discord.gg/securityalliance) and ask for @trebor_ahw.